ivica-k/ivica-k.github.io/workshop/content/30-donor-signup/100-first-function/_index.md

 With the above commands executed, we are ready to create our first function and explore what AWS Lambda is and how it works.

-Open `~/serverless_workshop/savealife/app.py` and fill it with the following contents:
+Open `~/serverless_workshop/savealife/app.py` and copy/paste the following contents:

 {{<highlight python>}}
 from os import getenv